IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 packageReference         | Package Reference - either the branch name (like 'main') for preliminary build packages or the release name (like 'rel-1.5.0') for the release package type. packageBuildIdentifier   | Package Build Identifier - Identifier for the archive, like build number

-These information allow the CBS to find the package in the configured artifact repository.
+These information allow the Common Backend Scripts to find the package in the configured artifact repository.

 #### Pipeline stages